nicholastn1/FakeTwitter/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Application developed as a test for a Jr. position.

 Things you may want to cover:

-* Ruby version
+* Ruby versionÇ 2.4.10

-* System dependencies
+* System dependencies: Developed from a linux virtual machine (vagrant).

-* Configuration

-* Database creation
+* Database creation: PostgreSQL (rails db:create).

-* Database initialization
+* Database initialization: rails db:migrate

-* How to run the test suite
+* How to run the test suite: Used RSpec for the tests.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+*Thank you!*